 Eosinophils kill parasites, destroy cancer cells, and are involved in allergic responses.

 Basophils also participate in allergic responses.

 Some white blood cells flow smoothly through the bloodstream, but many adhere to blood vessel walls or even penetrate the vessel walls to enter other tissues.
 When white blood cells reach the site of an infection or other problem, they release substances that attract more white blood cells.
 The white blood cells function like an army, dispersed throughout the body but ready at a moment's notice to gather and fight off an invading organism.
-White blood cells accomplish this by engulfing and digesting organisms and by producing antibodies that attach to organisms so that they can be more easily destroyed (see Biology of the Immune System: White blood cells).
+White blood cells accomplish this by engulfing and digesting organisms and by producing antibodies that attach to organisms so that they can be more easily destroyed (see see White blood cells).

 When the number of white blood cells is too low (leukopenia), infections are more likely to occur.
 A higher than normal number of white blood cells (leukocytosis) may not directly cause symptoms, but the high number of cells can be an indication of a disease such as an infection or leukemia.

 Platelets (also called thrombocytes) are cell-like particles that are smaller than red or white blood cells.
 Platelets are fewer in number than red blood cells, with a ratio of about 1 platelet to every 20 red blood cells.
 Platelets help in the clotting process by gathering at a bleeding site and clumping together to form a plug that helps seal the blood vessel.
 At the same time, they release substances that help promote further clotting.
 When the number of platelets is too low (thrombocytopenia), bruising and abnormal bleeding become more likely.
 When the number of platelets is too high (thrombocythemia), blood may clot excessively, causing a stroke or heart attack.